List of Atomic Betty episodes

-This is a list of episodes from the Atomic Cartoons and Tele Images Kids animated television series Atomic Betty.
+This is a list of episodes from the Atomic Cartoons, Breakthrough Entertainment, Tele Images Kids and Marathon Group animated television series Atomic Betty.
 In North America, the show airs in a half-hour format comprising two mini-episodes.
 Many areas outside of North America use a 15-minute format of only one mini-episode.
 The second-season premiere and finale are both two-part, half-hour episodes.
 The show ended in Canada on January 29, 2008, with the two-part series finale, "The Future Is Now!" (later aired in North America on January 6, 2011).